avicodelo/avicodelo/README.md

 ### My current situation
 - 🔭 I’m currently working on my own ambitiuos project that I want to launch to the world
 - 🌱 I’m currently learning Full Stack skills
-- :mag: Iḿ interested in real state investments and programming
+- :mag: I'm interested in real state investments and programming
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/aitor-vico-l%C3%B3pez-4361a3222/)

 <!--